Enabling Platform for Broad Applications

 NeuCyte currently offers SynFire Glutamatergic excitatory neurons and GABAergic inhibitory neurons.
-We are in the process of developing SynFire Astroglia and Motor Neurons.
+We are in the process of developing other neuron types and other neural cell types.
 The team is optimizing protocols for producing these iNs to the best quality in a reproducible manner.
-We continue to develop new products that help get our technology to the hands of more scientists.
+We continue to develop new products that help get our technology into the hands of more scientists.

-Check back with us from time to time to find out our new products.
+Check back with us from time to time to find out about our new products.